 The basic problem of course is oversupply.
 There are fewer ‘real photographers’ every year, and as they buy new gear, they create an ever-bigger pile of old stuff that fewer and fewer people want.
 Camera makers increasingly focus on pros and ‘enthusiasts’ who only want the latest stuff; people who once bought used cameras now buy new phones.

 For guys like me, the inability to unload the old becomes a strong disincentive to buying the new.

 Do you have an Ebay or Craigslist horror story?
 Share it in a comment.
 Oh and I have a spotless Sony a6300 and several lenses to go with it… if you know anyone…

 UPDATE: looks like the action – for current gear anyway – is moving to mpb.com and similar businesses that will buy used equipment for what they think it’s worth, after you take the leap of faith and ship it to them.
-You might not get as much as if you trolled it on Ebay for 3 months, but hey – it’s time to move on…
+I sold something to them, and I got enough, and it was easy.
+You won’t get as much as if you trolled it on Ebay for 3 months, but hey – it’s time to move on…